virtualdataset/virtdata-java/bin/README.md

-Binaries that are associated with the metagen projects will go here, although they will be specifically excluded from source control.
+Binaries that are associated with the Virtual Data Set projects will go here, although they will be specifically excluded from source control.